 The blue hydrangeas make the white orchids ‘pop’

 On the other hand, when paired with pink, apricot, butter cream and violet blooms, blue flowers can form pleasing harmonies.
 Below, the blue Pride-of-Madeira adds volume to the composition.

 Blue and apricot make a pleasing harmony

-Many blue flowers tend toward a purple/lavender tint.
-Combining blue with purple blooms makes for a restful composition.
-I like to inject a note of bright green to liven up these peaceful garden spaces.
+It’s not easy to find a true blue flower as most tend toward shades of purple.
+This explains why combining blue and purple makes for a restful composition.
+Sometimes, however, it helps to inject a note of bright green to liven up these peaceful garden spaces.

 A blue and purple garden